CtrlK

 Progressive Disclosure

-Monolithic wall of text with no references to external files.
-All content - from network architecture to consensus algorithms to load balancing to performance metrics - is inlined in a single massive document.
-Content like detailed consensus algorithm descriptions, Python class implementations, and performance metrics could easily be split into referenced files.
+The content is a monolithic wall of text with no references to external files and no bundle files to support it.
+All content — from network architecture theory to consensus algorithms to load balancing strategies — is inlined in a single massive document.
+There's no separation of quick-start essentials from advanced reference material.

 1 / 3